Back to Logging guides

 One powerful log shipper is Logstash, a free and open-source tool created by Elastic and an integral part of the Elastic Stack, formerly known as the ELK stack.
 With a robust framework and over 200 plugins, Logstash offers unparalleled flexibility.
 These plugins enable Logstash to support various sources and perform complex manipulations, ensuring they are well-prepared before reaching their final destination.

-In this comprehensive guide, you'll use Logstash to collect logs from various sources, process and forward them to multiple destinations.
+In this comprehensive guide, you'll use Logstash with Docker to collect logs from various sources, process and forward them to multiple destinations.
 First, you'll use Logstash to collect logs from a file and send them to the console.
 Building upon that, you will use Logstash to gather logs from multiple Docker containers and centralize the logs.
 Finally, you'll monitor the health of a Logstash instance to ensure it performs optimally and reliably.

 Prerequisites